rozek/aframe-hemisphere-controls/README.md

 And since the existing [orbit-controls](https://github.com/supermedium/superframe/tree/master/components/orbit-controls/) component did not meet my requirements, I just made my own.

+> Note: like many others, `aframe-hemisphere-controls` are based on the Three.js [`OrbitControls`](https://github.com/mrdoob/three.js/blob/master/examples/jsm/controls/OrbitControls.js) found in the Three.js examples folder.
+However, you do not have to import `OrbitControls` yourself, they come bundled into `aframe-hemisphere-controls`

-**NPM users**: please consider the [Github README](https://github.com/rozek/aframe-axeshelper/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)
+**NPM users**: please consider the [Github README](https://github.com/rozek/aframe-hemisphere-controls/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

 ## Installation ##